 Indoor Venus flytraps have a lot less access to bugs compared to outdoor plants.
 Indoor plants will need help from their owners to receive key nutrients from prey.

-I created this Venus Flytrap Feeding GuideOpens in a new tab. for a complete overview of the feeding process.
+I created this Venus Flytrap Feeding Guide for a complete overview of the feeding process.
 Feel free to take a look!

 Live vs Dead Ants